klondikemarlen/dimension/design.md

 10. I need to work out how to Reference Blocks without cloning them? e.g. `bar = foo()` 'foo' should be a reference to a function 'foo' defined elsewhere not a copy of that function.
 Any changes made locally should change the main version.
 11. I need to work out how to build using modular design with Kivy!
 I'm thinking I could use 'main.py' as a stub?
 12. Make these into Issues on GitHub?
+13. Make block size based on grid units?
+Rather than pixels?
+This would allow you to zoom in and out of the code.
+Blocks that were too small would simple be swallowed up by larger blocks when you scalle out.